theandrelima/nornflow/docs/core_concepts.md

 - Serves as the main entry point and controller for the entire system
 - Creates and manages the primary components (WorkflowModel, NornirManager, NornFlowVarsManager)
 - Coordinates the execution flow between components
-- Provides discovery and cataloging of tasks, workflows, and filters
+- Provides discovery and cataloging of tasks, workflows, filters, and blueprints
 - Handles configuration management and variable resolution logic

 **WorkflowModel (Pure Data Structure)**